Alberto Ramento

-Alberto Baldovino Ramento (August 9, 1936, in Guimba, Nueva Ecija – October 3, 2006, in Tarlac City) was the ninth supreme bishop (Obispo Máximo) and a former chairperson of the Supreme Council of Bishops of the Philippine Independent Church or Iglesia Filipina Independiente (IFI).
+Alberto Baldovino Ramento (August 9, 1936 – October 3, 2006) was the ninth supreme bishop (Obispo Máximo) and a former chairperson of the Supreme Council of Bishops of the Philippine Independent Church or Iglesia Filipina Independiente (IFI).
 He was known by the moniker, "The Bishop of the Poor Peasants and Workers".
 A known vocal critic against human rights abuses in the Philippines, he was murdered by unknown assailants in 2006, with his case currently remains unsolved.

 Life

 Ramento was born in an affluent family to Felipe Ramento y Curpoz and Margarita Baldovino y Bermudez.
 His grandfather Don Felix Ramento was Guimba's town mayor from 1922 to 1925 and Alberto had three uncles who were pioneer priests in the Iglesia Filipina Independiente.
 His father Felipe was also the chief of police in Guimba.
 The Ramento family owned several large plots of land inherited from the Baldovino clan, Alberto's mother's side.
 Ramento was a Freemason.
 He was married to Celerina Mendoza of Hermosa, Bataan and had children namely: Alberto II (Aldos), Aleli, Alberto III (Altres), and Liezel.

 Prior to his election as Supreme Bishop, Ramento was the Diocesan Bishop of Cavite from 1970 to 1993.
-He was co-chair of the Ecumenical Bishops' Forum, chaired the Promotion of Church People's Response–Central Luzon and human rights group Karapatan–Tarlac, and chaired other various church and cause-oriented organizations.
+He was co-chair of the Ecumenical Bishops' Forum, chaired the Promotion of Church Peopleʼs Response–Central Luzon and human rights group Karapatan–Tarlac, and chaired other various church and cause-oriented organizations.
 He was an ardent supporter of the Hacienda Luisita strikers.
 As the chairman of the Workers Assistance Center, Inc. (WAC), he also supported the struggle of the workers in Cavite, Philippines.
 He was also a vocal and influential critic of the Gloria Arroyo administration.
 He was also very vocal about the murder of IFI priest and fellow human rights advocate William Tadena, believed to be murdered by the Cojuangco family, for his support of the Hacienda Luisita farmers.

 In September 1998, the National Democratic Front of the Philippines (NDFP) Negotiating Panel nominated him as an Independent Observer in the Joint Monitoring Committee (JMC) of the Comprehensive Agreement on Respect for Human Rights and International Humanitarian Law (CARHRIHL).

 He served as the Diocesan Bishop of Tarlac after his term as Supreme Bishop ended.